shaoservicenow/travelrequest/docs/Exercise 3.md

 # Exercise 3: Creating an approval workflow

-The workflow here that we will create, is that any time an employee raises a travel request, the request will be routed to their manager for approval.
+We will be creating an approval workflow now.
+Let's describe what we will be designing in a sentence: *Whenever a new travel request is raised, we will route the request to the requestor's manager for approval.
+Once approved, we will mark the status of the request as complete*

 1. Navigate back to the **App Home** tab